DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/exportToPdf(options).md

 - **landscape** {boolean} - Specifies whether to use horizontal orientation for the document.
 - **fileName** {string} - Specifies the file name.
 - **exportMode** {"all", "treeList", "chart"} -  Specifies which part of the component to export (chart area, tree list area or the entire component).
-- **dataRange**: {"all" | "visible" | startDate? : Date, endDate? : Date, startIndex? : number, endIndex? : number } - Specifies the date range for which to export tasks.
+- **dateRange**: {"all" | "visible" | startDate? : Date, endDate? : Date, startIndex? : number, endIndex? : number } - Specifies the date range for which to export tasks.
-- **margin** { left?: number, top?: number, right?: number, bottom?: number } - Specifies the outer indents of the exported area.
+- **margins** { left?: number, top?: number, right?: number, bottom?: number } - Specifies the outer indents of the exported area.

 ---